SR80-app/SR80-Manuals/user-manual.md

 - **The original job IS in ShopTracker** → use the **Warranty Check-In** flow from the Job Board.
 See "Warranty Check-In" below.
 - **The original job is NOT in ShopTracker** (done on paper, before the app existed, at another location) → create the work order like normal, then open the job detail view and tap the red **Warranty** pill in the warranty card near the top of the screen.
 It uses the exact same pill styling as the item-level pill so you know it's the same concept, just applied to the whole job.
 Toggling it on locks the cost at $0 for all items and shows the **WARRANTY** badge on the gallery card.

-You can toggle the job-level Warranty pill any time after check-in too, as long as at least one item is still active (not Closed or Totaled).
+You can toggle the job-level Warranty pill any time after check-in too, as long as at least one item is still active (not Closed or Junk).
 This is useful when the customer calls back after drop-off and confirms something was under warranty, or when you discover the equipment's repair history during inspection.
-Once every item on the job is Closed or Totaled, the toggle locks to prevent retroactively flipping warranty on a wrapped-up job.
+Once every item on the job is Closed or Junk, the toggle locks to prevent retroactively flipping warranty on a wrapped-up job.

 Tap **+ Add Item** to add more items to the same work order (e.g., a customer drops off 3 cylinders at once).